 - ½ teaspoon sugar or dash of pure stevia extract

-- 1 head romaine, washed and torn into bite-sized pieces
+- 1 romaine heart, washed and sliced into small pieces

 - 2 cups fresh coleslaw mix (cabbage and carrots)